 EDR Tools FAQs

-Can EDR tools detect insider threats?
+Can EDR security tools detect insider threats?

 Yes.
 Modern EDR platforms analyse user behaviour and access patterns, allowing them to flag unusual internal activity, often the hallmark of insider threats.